Love Today (song): In popular culture

 "Love Today" was used by Motorola for online and mobile-phone spots in its RED campaign in early 2007.
 The song could also be heard in an ad for Motorola RED that featured comic Chris Kattan dancing that was shown before movie trailers in theaters at this time.

 The song was also used as the background music during the National Costume and Opening Presentation of Miss Universe 2008 held in Nha Trang, Vietnam.
-A portion of this song was used as a background song in a TV commercial for Mizone, an Indonesian isotonic drink, in 2010.
+A portion of this song was used as a background song in a TV commercial for Indonesian isotonic drink Mizone in 2010.
 It also featured as background music in the first episode of The Shrink Next Door (miniseries) when they are at Dr. Ike's party at the Hamptons house.

 "Love Today" has also been featured in a number of films including Get Him to the Greek, Sammy's Adventures: The Secret Passage and Monte Carlo.

+"Love Today" was featured on commercials of the Chilean department stores chain Corona on 2011 for its new logo.